pseudotexan/spicemanager-tutorial/docs/source/index.rst

    3. Click "new" on the popup window, and paste the path that you copied to the ngspice executable earlier.  **Note: the path shouldn't include the .exe name itself!**
    4. Hit OK to close all the windows for this stuff.

-5. Open command prompt and try typing ``ngspice`` and pressing enter.
+5. Open command prompt (from any directory) and try typing ``ngspice`` and pressing enter.
+You should see a 90's looking GUI pop up in a small window.
+If you don't, something is wrong with your PATH variable for Windows.
 6. If you haven't already, install a good IDE.
 I recommend Cursor: https://www.cursor.com

 Getting started
 --------